StardustDL/schemdule/README.md

 Schemdule provide `at`, `cycle`, `load` and `ext` functions for registering events, and a `PrompterConfiger` variable named `prompter` to config prompter (the default prompter is Tkinter messagebox).

+> These functions and variable can be accessed and modified in the variable `env`, a dict for these items provided by Schemdule.
+You can change the `env` variable to change the execute environment for `load` function.

 ```python
 # raw_time can be {hh:mm} or {hh:mm:ss} or a datetime.time object